-Blogging opens the door to dozens of different revenue streams.
+Blogging opens the door to literally dozens of different revenue streams.
 But in the beginning, let’s keep things simple.

 Let’s break it down: